aaronbittel/BBF-Lang/README.md

     stderr("I MESSED UP\n")
 end
 ```

 - `argc` is a global variable that tracks the number of command-line arguments.
-- `argv[i]` is currently a special syntax / from of an expression that returns the
-string of that `argv`.
-Arrays or other indexing of variables is currently not supported.

 ### For

 ```elixir
 for i in 1..10 do
     stdout(itoa(i)) stdout("\n")
 end
 ```

 - Loop over a range (`start`..`stop`) by default stop is exclusive
 - Inclusive ranges can be specified with `1..=10`
 - Both `start` and `stop` can be expressions that evaluate to an Int

 ### Functions

 ```elixir
 fn repeat(x: Int, y: String) -> Void do
     for i in 1..=x do